Nicolas-lmh/API_Exercices_DOM_JS/README.md

 Time has passed and I have now learned ES6 syntaxes with some frameworks.
 Each branches of this repo will contain differents versions and points I have trained on this exercice.

-Let's have an idea of my level by looking for my work,
+Let's have an idea of my level by having a look on it

 Have a good reading =)